diegoherrub/magic-app/.github/pull_request_template.md

 ---
-name: New feature
+name: Pull Request
-about: Suggest an idea for this project.
+about: Proposal for the Issue Raised
-title: 'Feature: '
+title: 'Pull Request: '
-labels: feature
+labels: pullrequest
 assignees: diegoherrub

 ---

 ## 🤔 Problem Description
 Briefly explain the **functionality** to be added.
 - What problem does it solve?
 - What is the benefit for users?

 Describe the **improvement** to an existing feature.
 - What problem does this enhancement solve?